Arlington County Behavioral Healthcare - Arlington Virginia

 Arlington County Behavioral Healthcare - Arlington, VA

-Arlington County Behavioral Healthcare is treatment facility located at 2120 Washington Boulevard in the 22204 zip code in Arlington, VA that offers medication assisted addiction treatment.
-It accepts military families, adult men and transitional age young adults into its treatment service.
-Arlington County Behavioral Healthcare provides naltrexone administration, buprenorphine maintenance and suboxone prescription to adults and young adults.
-Some of the treatment approaches used by Arlington County Behavioral Healthcare consist of rational emotive behavioral therapy, anger management and motivational interviewing.
+Arlington County Behavioral Healthcare is treatment facility located at 2120 Washington Boulevard in the 22204 zip code in Arlington, VA that offers medication-assisted addiction treatment.
+It accepts military families, lesbian, gay, bisexual, or transgender LGBT and people with co-occurring substance use and pain into its treatment program.
+Arlington County Behavioral Healthcare provides relapse prevention from naltrexone, naltrexone administration and buprenorphine maintenance to young adults and adults.
+Some of the treatment approaches used by Arlington County Behavioral Healthcare consist of rational emotive behavioral therapy, motivational interviewing and trauma-related counseling.

 Address: 2120 Washington Boulevard, Arlington, VA 22204